Indiana 19-20 Plan of Work

 • Sustainable Communities: urban agriculture

-The Indiana SARE PDP program continues to extend its reach to new audience and to engage new groups of educators in its programmatic efforts.
+The Indiana SARE PDP program continues to extend its reach to new audiences and to engage new groups of educators in its programmatic efforts.
 The SARE Advisory committee is increasing the diversity of its representation and continues to seek suitable talented and passionate representatives.
 This Plan of work is a direct representation of their commitment and collaboration.

-It remains a primary goal of the Indiana SARE Coordinator to not only expand the communication with these separate groups and to identify and foster ways to foster additional cooperation in program delivery but additionally to identify others in Indiana who may be serving in these capacities in smaller perhaps more local ways.
+It remains a primary goal of the Indiana SARE Coordinator to not only expand the communication with these separate groups and to identify and foster ways to foster additional cooperation in program delivery, but additionally to identify others in Indiana who may be serving in these capacities in smaller perhaps more local ways.
 Outreach to staff in other Indiana Colleges and Universities with interests in sustainability is underway.

 • Structural Support for Food and Agriculture System Change